borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 ### They are not just matrices, they are _manifolds_

-The second important aspect we need to discuss, is that while rigid-body transformations are nice, the new expression we have to represent the process presents some challenges:
+The second important point we need to discuss, is that while rigid-body transformations are nice, the new expression we have to represent the process presents some challenges:

 $\mathbf{T}_{WB_{i+1}} = \mathbf{T}_{WB_i} \ \Delta\mathbf{T}_{B_{i} B_{i+1} }$